The workplace is the source of most of our causes of stress.

 Therefore, affirmations for work aren’t just helpful – I would argue that they’re necessary!

 Not only do they improve confidence, self-esteem, motivation and self-worth, they can also help reduce stress and aid you in feeling a little more in control.

 Do we need positive affirmations if we work from home?

-Even if you work from home and not in a typical ~workplace environment~, it’s still important for you to repeat work affirmations.
+Even if you work from home and not in a typical workplace environment, it’s still beneficial for you to repeat work affirmations.

 You still need confidence, self-believe, self-esteem and motivation.

 In fact, when you work from home and you’re trying to create your own little empire, you need these things by the bucket-load.